- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 Of what wavelength(s) does this energy consist, mostly?

 The amount of solar radiation absorbed by the earth's surface averages 168 W/m2.
 This is (168/342) × 100% = 49% of the average solar radiation arriving at the top of the atmosphere.
 That is, about half of the solar radiation arriving at the top of the atmosphere is ultimately absorbed by the earth's surface, while the rest is reflected or scattered back to space (by the atmosphere and the earth's surface) or absorbed by the atmosphere.
-The wavelengths of solar radiation absorbed by the surface are mostly visible light (since almost all of the UV radiation and some of the shorter wavelengths of infrared radiation are absorbed in the atmosphere and don't reach the surface).

 - How does the amount of radiative energy